mambucodev/my-website/content/about/index.md

 <li>
 <article>

 I listen to music every day, for hours.
 It makes me relax, hype, or whatever I need it to do.
 My favorite singer is **Billie Eilish**, she's helped me a lot.
-I also listen to **Sleep Token**, **Polyphia**, and many other Rock/Metal artists.
+I also listen to **Sleep Token**, **Polyphia**, and many other Rock/Metal artists. **BUT** I'm currently obessed with J-pop and J-rock, especially Anime opening/ending themes.

 </article>
 </li>